davnicwil/react-frontload/README.md

 > It has the same API as previous versions, so will just work with your existing code, however it requires you have node version **8.12.0 or above** to work.

 > If you have to run on a node version less than 8.12.0, support for that is being worked on and will come soon.
 As a workaround, you can in the meantime use v1.0.4, which has the same API that will be added again in a future version.
-See #26 and #27 for more detail on this.
+See issues #23 and #27 for more detail on this.

 Client render                   | Server render :------------------------------:|:-----------------------------: